oVirt/ovirt-site/source/feature/networkreloaded.html.md

 <!-- -->

 1. Split vdsm-restore-net service in:
-    -   vdsm-remove-net-persistance (before network.service): Deletes all the persistance done by the configurator and also removes libvirt's persistent vdsm networks.
+    -   vdsm-remove-net-persistence (before network.service): Deletes all the persistence done by the configurator and also removes libvirt's persistent vdsm networks.
 For ifcfg that would be:
         -   Remove all the ifcfg-\* files that have the newly defined vdsm header: "# This file was created by vdsm.
 Do not edit it, as it is not persisted across reboots."
         -   Remove libvirt networks starting with vdsm-\*
     -   vdsm-restore-persistent-nets (after vdsmd.service): Constructs a setupNetwork command by putting together the networks and bonds in /var/lib/vdsm/nets and /var/lib/vdsm/bonds and calls vdsCli setupNetworks